 Elephant Beetle Facts

-- The larval form of this enormous insect takes an astonishingly long time, for an insect, at least, to mature into adult individuals.
+- In addition, all currently known varieties of the remarkable invertebrate appear to have evolved as Neotropical creatures.
+The larval form of this enormous insect takes an astonishingly long time, for an insect, at least, to mature into adult individuals.

 Elephant Beetle Physical Description

-Species: M. elephas
+- Species: M. elephas

-Elephant Beetle Distribution, Habitat, and Behavior
+Elephant Beetle Distribution, Habitat, and Ecology